mcuntz/pyeee/docs/source/userguide.rst

 sensitivity analysis or during model optimisation.

 The numerical model `func` will be evaluated `nt*(npars+1)` times for calculating Elementary Effects.
-The user can choose the number of trajectories `nt`.
+The user chooses the number of trajectories `nt`.
 A large number of `nt` might be computationally expensive and a small number might miss areas of the parameter space, where certain parameters become sensitive.
 Typical values for `nt` in